ukiras123/SlackIntegration/README.md

-[Note: If you want to collborate: send am email to ukiras@gmail.com or fork and create a PR.]
+[Note: If you want to collborate: send an email to ukiras@gmail.com or fork and create a PR.]